Contactless and dormant assets

-What happens when contact with the client is lost.
+What happens when contact with the customer is lost.

 Banking relationships are usually of a long-term nature, and can extend over very lengthy periods of time.
 It is not uncommon for banks to lose contact with a customer.
 The action that banks must take in such instances and what happens to the assets in question is already strictly regulated in Switzerland.
-A possibility exists to search for dormant assets through the Banking Ombudsman.
-Since January 2015, there is a new legislation in place according to which banks must publish assets for which the last contact to the customer dates back 60 years and more on an electronic platform.
-If, after publication, a further year passes without customer contact, the assets are then transferred to the federal government.
+A possibility exists to search for such assets through the Swiss Banking Ombudsman.
+Since January 2015, there has also been a legislation in place according to which banks must publish assets for which the last contact to the customer dates back 60 years and more on an electronic platform.
+If, after publication, a further year passes without customer contact, the assets have to be transferred to the federal government.

 Moving to another country, a death, the closing of a company – there are any number of situations in which a person can forget to update the bank of important information relating to changes to an account.